Q: Do I have to be an artist to write a picture book?

 Q: How do I begin to write a picture book?

 A: First, read lots of them, preferably ones that have been been published in the last 10 years.
 Don’t try to write like Beatrix Potter, or even Dr. Seuss.
 That’s been done already.
 Get to know this market before you decide your story is perfect for it.
 Find out who’s publishing what kind of picture book.
 They come in many varieties–rhymed, unrhymed, free verse, prose, realistic, fantasy, with people and animals for protagonists.
 To be a successful picture book, the story must be able to stand multiple readings.
 It must draw a child back again and again.
 Compelling is good.
 Lyrical is good.
+Funny is good.
 Rhythm and pacing are essential.
 Overly cute and sentimental can be the kiss of death.
+As my writer friend and colleague Sarah Ellis would say, “No sticky toffee.”

 Q: Any tips for writing a picture book story?

 A: Cut to the chase.
 No meandering beginnings.
 Sufficient action to carry the story through changing scenes.
+Enough to make it work across 14-15 spreads to fit the most common format of 32 pages.
 Read, read, read what’s out there already, so you can see where your voice might fit into the conversation.
 Read your work in progress out loud.
 That’s the ultimate test for a picture book.
 Picture book story lives in the space between the words and the images, and that space is governed by the story being read out loud.
 Remember also that picture books are most often intended to be read by adults to children.
 Make sure there’s enough in there to sustain both a child viewer/listener and an adult reader through many repetitions.

 Q: How do I know if my story is not right for a picture book?

 A: If it’s too long, or it raises more questions than it answers, or it has a sensibility more appropriate for an older reader, it may not be a picture book.
 If it all takes place in a single scene, it is most likely not a picture book.
-If it’s all in conversation, without a storyline that containes action it might not work either.
+If it’s all in conversation, without a stated or implied storyline that containes action. it might not work either.

 Q: In what format do I submit my picture book manuscript?

 A: The same as any other–double spaced, with 1 inch margins.
-I personally don’t indicate page breaks at this stage, unless the story depends on it (e.g., if a page must turn in the middle of a sentence for surprise or humor).
+I personally don’t indicate page breaks at this stage, unless the story depends on it (e.g., if a page that turns in the middle of a sentence for surprise or humor).
 If it’s in verse, double space the stanzas.
-Before you submit it, however, I strongly recommend dummying the story out to make sure you have enough for 32 pages, the length of a standard picture book.
+Before you submit it, however, I strongly recommend storyboarding to make sure you have enough for 32 pages, the length of a standard picture book.
 Visualizing it in scenes also helps.
-(You will have 14 spreads and a single to work with, more or less)
+(You will have 15 spreads or 14 spreads and a single to work with, more or less)

 Do not illustrate it yourself if you are not an artist–no stick figures, no decorations.
 Don’t laugh, this is serious.